pauldamsa/Face-Recognition/README.md

 4. Face verification (distance)
 <img src = "https://github.com/pauldamsa/Face-Recognition/blob/master/face-recognition-approach.png" height = "300" width="500">

 In the below table we can see the performance of FaceNet with first image of each person as reference image.
-You can see in the notebook how the performance on different reference images.
+You can see in the notebook how the performance on different reference images is.
+Also, I want to mention that the face alignment step wasn't made in this analysis.

 <img src = "https://github.com/pauldamsa/Face-Recognition/blob/master/10-persons%20analysis.png" height = "300" width = "1000">

 ## Requirements